mastixstudio/mastixstudio/IntroductionToAAD.md

 # Introduction to Adjoint Algorithmic Differentiation (AAD)

-Adjoint Algorithmic Differentiation (AAD)[^1] has become a widespread tool for efficient risk calculations.
-AAD presents game-changing efficiency benefits that revolutionize risk management.
+Adjoint Algorithmic Differentiation (AAD)[^1] has emerged as a game-changing tool in risk management, driving unprecedented efficiencies in risk calculations.

-However, while the advantages are transformative, implementing AAD is very challenging.
+However, while the advantages are transformative, implementing AAD for large-scale application is challenging.
 Simple or straightforward implementations of AAD are not sufficient for bank-wide usage.

 And modifying calculations within legacy systems to support AAD is not a feasible workaround, as most legacy architecture inherently prevents the integration of AAD.

 ## Table of Contents